tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que2)
 ### What is a UserID in TRTC?
 What is its value range?
 A `UserID` (user ID) uniquely identifies a user in a TRTC application.
-It can contain letters (case insensitive), digits, and underscores, preferably not longer than 32 bytes.
+It can contain letters (case sensitive), digits, and underscores, preferably not longer than 32 bytes.

 [](id:que3)
 ### How long is the lifecycle of a TRTC room?
 - The first user who enters a room is the owner of the room, but cannot close the room.
 - A room is closed immediately by TRTC after all users exit the room.
-- A user will be cleared from a room 30 seconds after unexpected disconnection.
-If all users are unexpectedly disconnected, the room will be closed after 30 seconds.
+- A user will be cleared from a room 90 seconds after unexpected disconnection.
+If all users are unexpectedly disconnected, the room will be closed after 90 seconds.
 - If a user attempts to enter a room that does not exist, TRTC will create a room with the ID entered.

 [](id:que4)